Enterprise-CMCS/managed-care-review/docs/technical-design/tealium-logging.md

 ### Setup
 We are using `TealiumProvider` in `App.tsx` to:
+- Configure Tealium.
 - Initialize Tealium.
 - Setup page view logging.
-- Provide `tealiumClient()` function in Context for user event logging.
+- Provide functions in Context for Tealium user event logging.

+`TealiumProvider` is configured using a tealium client passed in as a prop.
+The client contains functions that will handle forming data and sending the logs to Tealium.
 - `initializeTealium()` initializes Tealium.
 - `logUserEvent()`  Logs user events.
 It takes specific event type data, combines it with default event and parameter values, and sends it to Tealium.
-   - `logPageView()` logs when user vists a page.
+- `logPageView()` logs when user visits a page.

+There are three tealium clients in the codebase to use in different environments
+- `tealiumClient` is used in `prod` and `val` environments where events are logged to Tealium.
+- `devTealiumClient` is used in all lower environments and events will not be logged to Tealium.
+- `testTealiumClient` used in `renderWithProviders` for unit tests and functions do nothing, but are there so tests do not break.

 ### Use
-The `useTealium` hook utilizes `tealiumClient()` functions in the Context to provide user event functions for logging each event type.
+The `useTealium` hook utilizes tealium client functions in the Context to provide user event functions for logging each event type.

 There are wrapper functions in this hook for specific user event types to constrain the event and parameter values before passing it to `logUserEvent`.
 This allows type safety and a reference to what event and parameter values the event accepts.